 The wells will then be purged using a pump or bailer of a minimum of four casing volumes.
-During purging operations, the field parameters pH, temperature, and electrical conductivity will be recorded and presented in a tabular form.
 Once the field parameters are observed to stabilize and a minimum of approximately four casing volumes have been removed from each well, water samples will then be collected by the use of a clean Teflon bailer, and promptly decanted into 40 ml VOA vials and/or one-liter amber bottles, as appropriate.
 The vials and/or bottles will be sealed with Teflon-lined screw caps, labeled, and stored, on ice, for delivery to a state-certified laboratory.
 The sampling bailer will be cleaned with non-phosphate soap and clean water rinses between uses.
 Properly executed Chain of Custody documentation will accompany all water samples.